Covid -19 information

 - Plan daily routine – adapt it and be creative!
 Do something you enjoy, try something new, check out free tutorials online or stream concerts etc to keep your mind active.
 Helpful resources include the NHS Every Mind Matters website and the NHS mental wellbeing Audio guides on the NHS website.
 These provide further information on how to manage anxiety.

 - Relax, find relaxation techniques.
 There is a helpful Mindfulness section on the NHS website.
 Following the most social distancing guidelines, get outside into green space and fresh air, or throw open a window and get as much natural sunlight in as possible.
 Remember physical wellbeing impacts on mental wellbeing.
 Unhealthy patterns of behaviour can make you feel worse.
 Eat regular, healthy, well balanced meals, drink plenty of water.
 Exercise once per day, inside if necessary, and adhere to social distancing guidelines.
 Check out the ‘ten minute workouts’ from the One You website and the Fitness Studio videos on the NHS website.

 - Now for bed!!
 Before bedtime avoid screens, decrease caffeine intake and create a restful environment.
 For help with sleep visit the One You website.

 Information above has been summarised from UK Government website.

-PLEASE NOTE: all of our Wellbeing Active courses have been cancelled until futher notice due to staff and client saftey regarding the Coronavirus (Covid-19).
+The majority of our Wellbeing Active courses (except Beginners Fitness) have been cancelled until futher notice due to staff and client saftey regarding Covid-19.

 Please see the Being Social page for advice on how you can stay social and connected during Covid-19.